-- Management companies ensuring access to the EU market post-Brexit – With regards to UCITS, ManCos are showing an interest in setting up Irish UCITS ManCos (where the product holds the passport) and for UK AIFMs, to preserve EU marketing access by establishing Irish AIFMs, appointing Irish AIFMs or using platforms.
+- Management companies ensuring access to the EU market post-Brexit – there is significant interest in setting up Irish UCITS ManCos (where the product holds the passport), and for UK AIFMs to preserve EU marketing access by establishing Irish AIFMs, appointing Irish AIFMs or using platforms.

-- Segregated mandate solutions under MiFID – questions are arising surrounding potential issues where EU-based clients want to contract with EU-based providers of services.
+- Segregated mandate solutions under MiFID – questions have arisen surrounding potential issues where EU-based clients want to contract with EU-based providers of services.

 - Pension funds and preserving tax transparency – there has been an increased focus on preserving tax transparency and increased queries on Irish Common Contractual Funds (CCFs).

-- EU Insurance Regulation / Solvency II Directive – concerns are being voiced regarding the impact of more onerous liquidity requirements on how collateral is provided and if funds/funds units can play a part in a solution.
+- EU Insurance Regulation / Solvency II Directive – concerns have been voiced regarding the impact of more onerous liquidity requirements on how collateral is provided and if funds/funds units can play a part in a solution.

 Priorities Going Forward

-Brexit adds a new and significant dimension to the Association’s multi-faceted work and outreach.
+Brexit has added a new and significant dimension to the Association’s multi-faceted work and outreach.
 As always, our focus is that the ‘system’ here is prepared and welcoming to help new and existing clients.
-In moving into territory where the end-position and duration are not and cannot be fully known, our priorities are to:
+In moving into territory where the end-position and duration are not and cannot yet be fully known, our priorities are to:

-- Maintain the existing ability to distribute Irish funds into the UK
+- Maintain the existing ability to distribute Irish funds to UK investors

 - Engage with our members and stakeholders and handle inbound queries from managers and service providers

-- Advocate to government and the authorities here regarding the importance of readiness for the funds industry
+- Continue to advocate to government and the authorities here regarding the importance of readiness for the funds industry

 - Work to minimise the disruption to existing / future business models